cloudability/metrics-agent/README.md

 Every 10 minutes the metrics agent creates a tarball of the gathered metrics and uploads to an Amazon Web Service S3 bucket.
 This process requires outbound connections to https://metrics-collector.cloudability.com/, to obtain a pre-signed URL, and https://cldy-cake-pipeline.s3.amazonaws.com/ to upload the data.
 If the metrics agent is deployed behind a firewall, these addresses should be added to the outbound allow list.

+### Supported Versions

+At time of writing, the metrics agent requires some manual tweaks on every node in the cluster in order to run on Kubernetes 1.18.
+For this reason, Cloudability does not officially support Kubernetes 1.18 yet.
+This is being tracked in [Issue #90](https://github.com/cloudability/metrics-agent/issues/90).

+Kubernetes 1.18 [has disabled by default the cadvisor endpoints](https://github.com/kubernetes/kubernetes/issues/68522) that metrics agent uses to collect rich utilization data from the cluster.
+In order to run the metrics agent, you need to [manually enable the cadvisor endpoints on the kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) via the `--enable-cadvisor-json-endpoints` flag for every node in the cluster.

 ### Configuration Options

 | Environment Variable                    | Description                                                                                                                          |